-Progress made in this area has allowed us to move through implementation to now be able to reflect on the impact of actions undertaken, including capturing pupil voice across a number of subject areas (including Maths, Reading, History and PSHE).
-This area within the school development plan for 2022-2023 will focus on teaching disciplinary and substantive knowledge as two distinct areas of skill/understanding.
+Progress made here has allowed us to move onto other Foundation Subjects.
+In 2023-2024 we will focus on Art, DT and Science.
+Reflecting on the impact of actions undertaken, including capturing pupil voice across a number of subject areas will allow us to further focus on teaching disciplinary and substantive knowledge as two distinct areas of skill/understanding.